 A student's health record must be current in order to attend school.
 This includes an updated health history which must be completed annually and an immunization history in accordance with state regulations.
-Our health services are supervised by the G.C.O.E. nurse who establishes emergency protocols for students as needed and provides mandated screening for hearing and vision.
+Our health services are supervised by GCOE nurse who establishes emergency protocols for students as needed and provides mandated screening for hearing, vision, and scoliosis.
 She reviews immunization compliance.
 The school nurse is available for parent conferences by appointment and is on campus on an as-needed basis.
 Please contact the school's office to initiate a conference.
 Mandated testing grades are kindergarten, second, fifth, and eighth.
 If you do not wish for your child to participate in these screenings, please notify the school in writing.